pmixer/raft/docs/source/cuda_ann_benchmarks.md

 By default, the `*_ANN_BENCH` executables program infer the dataset's datatype from the filename's extension.
 For example, an extension of `fbin` uses a `float` datatype, `f16bin` uses a `float16` datatype, extension of `i8bin` uses `int8_t` datatype, and `u8bin` uses `uint8_t` type.
 Currently, only `float`, `float16`, int8_t`, and `unit8_t` are supported.

 ### Usage
-There are 4 general steps to running the benchmarks:
+There are 3 general steps to running the benchmarks:
 1. Prepare Dataset
 2. Build Index
 3. Search Using Built Index
-4. Evaluate Result

 #### End-to-end Example
 An end-to-end example (run from the RAFT source code root directory):